jwd2a/justindav.is/_posts/2020/2020-05-11-check-your-echo-chamber.md

 that was never previously possible.

 My wife and I were recently talking about peoples' reaction to COVID-19.
-She started, discussing just how many people on Facebook believe it's a hoax.
+She started, discussing just how many people on Facebook believe it's an overreaction, even a hoax.
 I countered, saying that I hadn't seen much of that at all.

 But she isn't wrong.
 To her, the world is made up of a lot of folks with one viewpoint, and to me, the world is made up of the opposite.